harshithseera/British-Royal-Navy-DBMS/README.md

 Asks the user to input a port’s ID and a new alignment, then updates the port's alignment in the PORT table.

 ## Selection Queries

+### show all ships
+Shows everything from ships

+### show all officers
+Shows everything from officers

+### show all crew
+Shows everything from crew

+### show all dispatches
+Shows everything from dispatches

+### show all enemy ships
+Shows everything from enemy ships

+### show all squadrons
+Shows everything from squadrons

+### show all fleets
+Shows everything from fleets

+### show all reports
+Shows everything from reports

+### show all engagements
+Shows everything from engagements

+### show all stations
+stations

+### show all ports
+Shows everything from ports

+### show all flag officers
+Shows everything from officers

+### show all commissioned officers
+Shows everything from commissioned officers

+### show all warrant officers
+Shows everything from warrant officers

+### show all locations
+Shows everything from locations

 ### get ships of type